jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         diagnosis and control of the disease.</p>\n"
     - question: Are antibiotics useful in general therapy?
-      answer: "<p>Antibiotics are substances capable of eliminating or inactivating bacteria, and periodontal disease as an infection is susceptible to its mechanisms of action.
+      answer: "<p>Antibiotics are substances capable of eliminating or inactivating bacteria, and periodontal disease as an infection is susceptible to their mechanisms of action.
 However, and due to their chronic nature, it is not feasible to use them continuously in cases of periodontitis, since their prolonged use would generate bacterial resistance and unacceptable side effects on the organism.
 Currently, it is recommended to use antibiotics only against the most aggressive variants, in the acute phase, for a well-defined period of time and always with the help of a culture-antibiogram that reveals the most effective drug for each particular situation.</p>\n"
     - question: What is the difference between a tartrectomy and a root planing?
       answer: "<p>Prophylaxis, cleaning or tartrectomy are the same thing, they are three terms that are used interchangeably to refer to the professional removal